christytan/ords-apex-dbcs/exacs-QA/SetupORDSandAPEXonDBCS.md

 - Refer [Lab 4](ConfigureDevClient.md) to know how to connect to the database.

-### STEP 3: Creating Users and Tables for the users in DBCS
+### STEP 3: Creating Users and Tables for the users in database

-Now, since we have provisioned the DBCS instance and connected to it.
+Now, since we have provisioned the database instance and connected to it.
 We will now create a user and create a table to load data into it.

 - Execute the below SQL commands to create user (let's say APPSCHEMA).